scify/Memor-i-Music-Game-for-the-blind/README.md

 First, create a config.properties file in the root directory of the project.
 This file is included in the .gitignore file and will contain the information about the high scores for each game level.

-BY looking at pom.xml you will see some plugins this project uses.
+By looking at pom.xml you will see some plugins this project uses.
 Supposing that Maven runs correctly on your machine and you have configured this project as a Maven project, these plugins will be automativcally downloaded and installed upon compilation.